BullMQ

 await worker.close();

 There is an important consideration regarding job "locks" when processing manually.
-Locks prevent workers from fetching the a job that is already being processed by another worker.
+Locks prevent workers from fetching a job that is already being processed by another worker.
 The ownership of the lock is determined by the "token" that is sent when getting the job.

 the lock duration setting is called "visibility window" in other queue systems.